Rottnest Island: Aboriginal prison and forced labour camp

 Between 1838 and 1931, Aboriginal prisoners held on Rottnest Island were held in deplorable conditions and subjected to cruel and inhumane treatment.
-Of the approximately 3600 people imprisoned there, at least 373 people died and were buried in unmarked graves in at least two areas to the north of the Quod.
+Of the approximately 3,600 people imprisoned there at one time or another over the 93 years the prison existed, at least 373 people died and were buried in unmarked graves in at least two areas to the north of the Quod.
 It is the largest known deaths in custody gravesite in Australia.

 Historical records note that the first cemetery, likely adjacent to the European cemetery, became full following an outbreak of influenza in 1883 and that a second was established further away from the prison.
 The area is now known as the Wadjemup Aboriginal Burial Ground.
-Although slavery, as legally defined, never existed in Western Australia, the "assignment" system effectively implemented a system of forced labour, and was condemned by Reverend J. B. Gribble and the Anti-Slavery Society.
-Aboriginal people who refused assignment were sent to Rottnest Island to be "civilised", and were used in chain-gangs to perform hard labour including farming, quarrying, and collecting salt.
-Most of the island's historic Settlementincluding Government House (Hotel Rottnest), the church, Salt Store, museum, gift shop, original waterfront cottages and The Quodwas built by forced Aboriginal prison labour working under extremely harsh conditions.
+Although slavery, as legally defined, was never widespread in Western Australia (and, indeed, called blackbirding rather than plain slavery in the pearling industry), the "assignment" system effectively implemented a system of forced labour, and was condemned by Reverend J. B. Gribble and the Anti-Slavery Society.
+Aboriginal people who refused assignment were sent to Rottnest Island to be "civilised", and were used in chain gangs to perform hard labour including farming, quarrying and collecting salt.
+Most of the island's historic Settlement—including Government House (Hotel Rottnest), the church, Salt Store, museum, gift shop, original waterfront cottages and The Quod—was built by forced Aboriginal prison labour working under extremely harsh conditions.

-Six Aboriginal prisoners were sent to Rottnest Island in August 1838 under the superintendence of Constable Laurence Welch and a small military force: Helia, for murder; Buoyeen, for assault; Molly Dobbin, Tyoocan, Goodap, and Cogat, for theft.
+Six Aboriginal prisoners were sent to Rottnest Island in August 1838 under the superintendence of Constable Laurence Welch and a small military force: Helia, for murder; Buoyeen, for assault; Molly Dobbin, Tyoocan, Goodap and Cogat, for theft.
 All six escaped shortly after their arrival by stealing Thomson's boat.
 Helia drowned during the crossing, but the others apparently survived.

-The Colonial Secretary, Peter Broun, announced in June 1839 that the island would be "converted to an Establishment for the Aborigines", and between 1838 and 1931 (except for the period from 1849 to 1855) Rottnest was used as an Aboriginal prison.
+The Colonial Secretary, Peter Broun, announced in June 1839 that the island would be converted to "an Establishment for the Aborigines", and between 1838 and 1931 (except for the period from 1849 to 1855) Rottnest was used as an Aboriginal prison.
 Henry Vincent, the Gaoler at Fremantle, was put in charge of the establishment.

 On 7 December 1848, there was another escape by Aboriginal prisoners, with eight out of the 10 prisoners then on the island escaping.
 Those who escaped came from the north and eastward.
 "The plan of escape, as related by one of themselves, exhibits considerable foresight and sagacity, being not only well conceived, but as well executed".
 The Aboriginals burrowed under the sill door until there was room for them to all pass underneath.
 They all then crept over the roof of Vincent's kitchen and proceeded to the salt house, through the window of which they got out a dinghy which was confined there.
 They then went to the pilot's whaleboat moored a short distance offshore, and succeeded in getting to the mainland 10 mi north of Fremantle.
 Five of the escapees were retaken by J. Drummond at Toodyay.